 All payments of tax-free lump sums in a 12-month period need to be counted.
 This may include payments from more than one pension plan.

-*Please note that from 6 April 2015, this will be replaced with a fixed amount of £7,500.
+*Please note that prior to 6 April 2015, this was 1% of the lifetime allowance.

 Because of the payment of the tax-free lump sums, have the contributions increased by more than 30% of what might have been expected?